Affordable Professional Genealogy Services

 Though I specialize in German/German-American, New York metro, and colonial American genealogy research, I have also helped clients with ancestors who lived in:

-Most of the U.S. states, including California, Alaska, Tennessee, Virginia, Florida, Texas, Louisiana, Illinois, Indiana, Minnesota, etc.
+Family Tree Research in California, Alaska, Tennessee, Virginia, Florida, Texas, Louisiana, Illinois, Indiana, Minnesota, etc.

 Jewish genealogy in various locales

 While I have my areas of expertise, the only things that limit my ability to look for your ancestors anywhere in the world are the availability of records, legibility of writing in said records, and language barriers.
 I can read English, Spanish and Italian as well as German for genealogy purposes.
 Western European languages such as French, Polish, and the Scandinavian languages are also common enough that I have a good chance of familiarizing myself with and being able to pick out the important words and facts in those records.